Drifting by car, an adrenaline-pumping maneuver for true professionals

 • Evaluate new track systems.

-The set of assessments made in the testing activities is condensed into a report which constitutes the reference document of the test driver's work.
+The set of assessments carried out during the testing activities is condensed into a report which constitutes the reference document for the test driver's work.
+Given the broad spectrum of skills required, the role of test driver can be found in various work contexts , such as car manufacturers, sports teams, car dealerships, and garages.

 Do you have the soul of a pilot?
 Test yourself with the Driving Experiences of the Autodromo Nazionale Monza